mparsin/duo_mapping_api/BULK_EXCLUDE_FUNCTIONALITY.md

 PATCH /api/categories/{category_id}/exclude
 ```

 **Description:** Excludes all lines in a category from percentage calculations by setting `exclude=True` for all lines in the category.
+When all lines are excluded, the category percentage will be set to 100% (indicating the mapping task is complete).

 **Response:**
 ```json